bharath-srinivas/aws-recon/README.md

 The available commands are:
-  list        Lists all the instances status      Shows the status of the specified instance start       Starts the specified instance stop        Stops the specified instance
+  list        Lists all the instances status      Shows the status of the specified instance show-ip     Shows the public and private IP address of an instance start       Starts the specified instance stop        Stops the specified instance